 A tradition within the Blancpain collection

 In the late 1990s Blancpain offered some remarkable timepieces with a Hunter case back, starting with the Renaissance ref 3553 and then followed by the three limited Leman Half Hunter timepieces 3100, 3185 and 3563.

-The complete calendar with moon phases is a classic Blancpain configuration, known since the 1980s and featured in many different timepieces from all model families.
-In this version the watch has a diameter of 40mm at a height of 11.7mm.under-lug correctors for the adjustment of the calendar functions won’t work with the Hunter case back.
+And there’s another aspect to be highlighted: the patented under-lug correctors for the adjustment of the calendar functions won’t work with the Hunter case back.
 So Blancpain found a different solution and the correctors are set on the outer rim next to the sapphire case back and so invisible under the Hunter cover.

 Travel watches also have a long history in the Blancpain catalogue, from GMT functions (Trilogy series) through Double Time Zone models (Leman, Villeret, Women) to this very sophisticated Villeret Demi-Fuseau Horaire, which captures also those time zones that differ by 30 minutes instead of full hours, hence capturing the full functionality for countries like India, Sri Lanka, Myanmar and parts of Australia and Canada.

 All functions are operated through the crown, which features an integrated pusher to decide between date or time zone setting.
 The operation mode is indicated on the dial, with a special section within the date changing section indicating the window between 22.00 and 2.00, when the date changing is not possible (you cannot damage the mechanism, it would just not do the desired operation during this time window).